IslandViewPTA/islandview-pta-site/site/content/news/new-pta-website.md

 +++
-date = "2017-08-24T19:29:03+00:00"
+date = "2017-08-24T12:29:03-07:00"
-description = "Welcome to the new PTA webpage!" image = "/uploads/visit-website-clipart-22.jpg" title = "New PTA Website!"
+description = "Visit the new PTA webpage!" image = "/uploads/Screen Shot 2017-08-25 at 7.41.42 PM.png"
+title = "New PTA Website!"

 +++

 Check out our brand new PTA website at islandviewpta.org!
-You can now [join the PTA](/membership/) and [order spirit wear](/shop/) online!
+You can now join the PTA and order spirit wear online!